Skip Navigation

 (“How are they better off?”)

-• Percent of service-enriched housing units that are accessible and accommodating for residents with disabilities.
-(Shows commitment to inclusion and equity)
+• Percent of Title V- sponsored service-enriched housing units that are usable and accommodating for residents with disabilities.
+(Shows commitment to community-wide reach)

-• Percent of service-enriched housing staff who reflect the racial, ethnic, and linguistic diversity of the resident population.
-(Indicates cultural responsiveness)
+• Percent of Title V- sponsored service-enriched housing staff who reflect the resident population serves.
+(Indicates responsiveness)

-• Percent reduction in the number of families experiencing homelessness in the community after the introduction of service-enriched housing.
+• Percent reduction in the number of families experiencing homelessness in the community after the introduction of Title V-sponsored service-enriched housing.
 (Shows community-level impact)

-• Percent of families with limited financial resources or experiencing homelessness who are diverted from higher-intensity interventions through service-enriched housing.
+• Percent of families with limited financial resources or experiencing homelessness who are diverted from higher-intensity interventions through Title V-sponsored service-enriched housing.
 (Indicates prevention of crisis and system involvement)

 Note.
 When looking at your ESMs, SPMs, or other strategies: